 Bacterial infections are also common among red-eared slider turtles due to poor water quality or inadequate nutrition leading to weakened immune systems.
 Common bacteria that infect red-eared sliders include Pseudomonas aeruginosa and Aeromonas hydrophila species which can cause skin ulcers or shell rot if left untreated for too long.
 Symptoms may include lethargy or listlessness as well as raised bumps on the skin or shell that may become ulcerated over time if not treated promptly with antibiotics from a veterinarian.

-See also What is Red Fox Animal
+See also What is Radiated Tortoise Animal

 It is important to keep your turtle’s environment clean at all times to reduce the risk of any illnesses developing in your pet reptile!